GregMiaz/AnimalShelterCRUDApplication/README.md

 1. Class library.
 2. Data migration console application with model, repository, controller and tooling classes.
 3. Windows Forms User Interface.
-ASP.NET Web Forms User Interface.
+4. ASP.NET Web Forms User Interface.

 To run the application please create Animals Database at (localdb)\MSSQLLocalDB instance.
-Creating animals table is part of application so you just have to click the Create Tablce button and seed this table with the animals.txt file attached to the project.
+Creating animals table is part of application so you just have to click the Create Table button and seed this table with the animals.txt file attached to the project.